-- identify his strengths and weaknesses as a spiritual leader and biblical expositor. - demonstrate competence in biblical and systematic theology, and relate this competence to contemporary theological issues. - apply proper exegetical methods to passages found across various genres of the scripture. - demonstrate ability to express clearly the message of the biblical text through expositional preaching.
+- identify his strengths and weaknesses as a spiritual leader and biblical expositor or counselor. - demonstrate an advanced degree of competence in biblical and systematic theology, relating this competence to contemporary theological issues as they affect practical challenges or counseling problems. - exhibit advanced skill in handling scripture by applying these skills either to various biblical genres or to various counseling situations. - display the ability to integrate the message of the Bible contextually, either through expositional preaching or through biblical counseling.